connor-richardson/connor-richardson/README.md

-## Hello, my name is Connor Richardson
+## Hello, I'm Connor Richardson
-## I'm a fourth year student at the University of Victoria majoring in Psychology & Computer Science
+I'm a fourth year student at the University of Victoria, studying Psychology & Computer Science

 <!--
 **connor-richardson/connor-richardson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.